abirhoss/search-rankings-app/README.md

 ### Logic

-The app extracts the domain (e.g. `creditorwatch.com.au`) from a given URL (e.g. `https://www.creditorwatch.com.au`) and then uses that domain to do a `contains` searches against the search result links
+The app extracts the domain (e.g. `creditorwatch.com.au`) from a given URL (e.g. `https://www.creditorwatch.com.au`) and then uses that domain to do a `contains` search against the search result links

 This allows us to get the rank positions of all pages within a domain (e.g. `https://www.creditorwatch.com.au/about`) that show up in the search results